Vietnam.vn - Nền tảng quảng bá Việt Nam

 Students need to acquire more knowledge and skills to identify scams (Photo: Huyen Nguyen).

 "The traps of part-time jobs, boarding houses... have been mentioned a lot in the press, but students do not read them.
 When they are deceived and learn a painful lesson, they then go looking for them, and the consequences are already there.
-However, students must clearly understand the nature so as not to be deceived next time," said Master Nguyen.
+However, students must clearly understand the nature so as not to be deceived again," said Master Nguyen.

 Therefore, he advises young people to be alert and equipped with knowledge to avoid pitfalls that can ruin their lives.